pygy/strung.lua/doc/bytecode-reference.md

+Warning, these are notes for an alternative implementation that has yet to materialize...

 # Bytecode reference:

 Instructions take 16 bits with the exception of {string} (variable, up to 33 bytes) and {long %f} (24 bits)